 Most of the maternity tops in the market are breastfeeding friendly, but if you want to keep using your old wardrobe, these covers will be an excellent addition to your daily life.

-They're quite simple - they literally cover you and your baby while you breastfeed, acting like a shield to give you privacy if you so wish.
+They're quite simple - they literally cover you and your baby while you breastfeed, acting as a shield to give you privacy if you so wish.

 You might not know that there is more than one type of breastfeeding cover: